Close Menu

 DIY Paper Christmas Decorations

 Christmas paper crafts look great and are easy to make.
 This is why they are considered last-minute decorations.
-One of the simplest ideas of the lot, fold scrapbook paper in the shape of a triangle, using a spiral marker cut in each grove.
-Now fasten the ends with tape and you have a flowery accessory ready.
-For full tutorial, head over to Happiness is Homemade.
+One of the simplest ideas of the lot, fold scrapbook paper in the shape of a triangle, using a spiral marker cut in each groove.
+Now fasten the ends with tape, and you have a flowery accessory ready.
+For the full tutorial, head over to Happiness is Homemade.

 DIY paper Christmas spirals